1986–87 Hartford Whalers season

 The 1986–87 Hartford Whalers season saw the Whalers finish in first place in the Adams Division with a record of 43 wins, 30 losses, and 7 ties for 93 points.
-They lost the Adams Division semi-finals in six games to the Quebec Nordiques.
+They lost the Adams Division semifinals in six games to the Quebec Nordiques.
 This was the only time in franchise history that the Whalers finished above fourth place in their division before their relocation to North Carolina.

 Offseason

-At the 1986 NHL Entry Draft held at the Montreal Forum on June 21, the Whalers selected Scott Young from Boston University of Hockey East.
-In 38 games with Boston University, Young scored 16 goals and 29 points during the 1985-86 season.
+At the 1986 NHL entry draft held at the Montreal Forum on June 21, the Whalers selected Scott Young from Boston University of Hockey East.
+In 38 games with Boston University, Young scored 16 goals and 29 points during the 1985–86 season.

 On July 10, Hartford signed free agent Dallas Gaume, who had played with the University of Denver of the WCHA for the past four seasons.
-Gaume scored 37 goals and 99 points in 47 games during the 1985-86 season, as he was named to the All-WCHA First Team.
+Gaume scored 37 goals and 99 points in 47 games during the 1985–86 season, as he was named to the All-WCHA First Team.

 On October 3, the Whalers signed free agent Greg Britz, who was previously in the Toronto Maple Leafs organization.
-During the 1985-86 season, Britz scored 17 goals and 36 points in 72 games with the St. Catharines Saints of the AHL.
-Britz had appeared in seven NHL games with Toronto between 1983–85, earning no points.
+During the 1985–86 season, Britz scored 17 goals and 36 points in 72 games with the St. Catharines Saints of the AHL.
+Britz had appeared in seven NHL games with Toronto between 1983 and 1985, earning no points.

 At the NHL Waiver Draft on October 6, the Whalers selected Gord Sherven from the Edmonton Oilers.
-Sherven split the 1985-86 season between the Oilers and the Minnesota North Stars, as he scored a goal and four points in 18 games.
+Sherven split the 1985–86 season between the Oilers and the Minnesota North Stars, as he scored a goal and four points in 18 games.
 In 49 AHL games split between the Springfield Indians and Nova Scotia Oilers, Sherven scored 17 goals and 41 points.

 The Whalers and Calgary Flames were involved in a trade on October 7, as the Whalers acquired Yves Courteau from the Flames in exchange for Mark Paterson.
-In four games with Calgary during the 1985-86 season, Courteau scored a goal and two points.
+In four games with Calgary during the 1985–86 season, Courteau scored a goal and two points.
 He spent most of the season with the Flames AHL affiliate, the Moncton Golden Flames, as he scored 19 goals and 40 points in 59 games.